Samsung/tizen-docs/docs/application/dotnet/guides/security/tee-client.md

 ![TEE communication architecture](./media/libteec_architecture.png)

-The main features of the Tizen.Security.TEEC namespace include:
+The main features of the Tizen.Security.TEEC namespace include the following:

 -   Connecting to a trusted application